WeTransfer Software Engineer Salary in Greater Amsterdam Area | €68.2K-€90.8K+ | Levels.fyi

 The median Software Engineer compensation in Greater Amsterdam Area package at WeTransfer totals €90.8K per year.
-View the base salary, stock, and bonus breakdowns for WeTransfer's total compensation packages.
+View the base salary, equity, and bonus breakdowns for WeTransfer's total compensation packages.
 Last updated: 11/6/2025

 Company